Educational Blog about Anesthesia, Intensive care and Pain management

 Anesthetic Problems:

 1. In individuals with uncorrected lesions, the right to left shunt, and hence the cyanosis, is increased by a reduction in systemic vascular resistance produced by systemic vasodilatation.
-This may result from factors such as hypovolemia, drugs effect, or pyrexia.
+This may result from factors such as hypovolemia, drug effects, or pyrexia.

 3. Dehydration in the presence of polycythemia and high plasma viscosity may combine to increase the incidence of cerebral thrombosis.
 Polycythemia may also be associated with coagulation defects.